Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

         pip install psij-python
         ```

-        Then you can use the `HPCExecutor` as follows:
+        Then you can use the `HPCExecutor` as follows from the local machine:

         ```python
         n_nodes = 1  # Number of nodes to reserve for each calculation